 At the end of the school year, I had to find my own apartment since I couldn’t stay on campus and of course now I couldn’t go home for the summers.
 I wound up living with my boyfriend since I couldn’t afford an apartment on my own, the very thing my parents had wanted to avoid.

 We lived in a tiny little garret apartment in the attic of a home in my college town, which was about 5 minutes away from the campus so we could walk there for our summer jobs.
-I worked as a janitor for the college that summer, cleaning the dorms where I had lived all year, making $3.25 an hour.
+I worked as a janitor for the college that summer, cleaning the dorm rooms where I had lived all year, making $3.25 an hour.
 Believe me, I had a new found respect for cleanliness and order after that summer, which has served me well in my life.

 There was a span of time from the age of 20-25 where my parents and I barely spoke.
 It was so bad that for quite a few years in my 20’s, I never visited my parents at all, even during the holidays.